Kile/Killua/README.md

 Feel free to add issues or PRs, I would really appreciate it

-## What you need to do to copy my code
+## What you need to run Killua locally

 `requirements.txt` contains the libraries you'll need and probably a few more, I was just too lazy to delete the ones I don't use.
 To install the libraries use `pip3 install -r requirements.txt`